qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 # Terminology Content

-## 4C-seq (Circular Chromosome Conformation Capture followed by sequencing) Protocol Notes
+## 4C-seq (Circular Chromosome Conformation Capture followed by sequencing) (one vs all)

 ## Overview
 4C-seq is a robust method used to investigate the spatial organization of chromosomes.
 It is based on Inverse PCR, amplifying DNA sequences in close proximity to a known sequence to reveal interactions with unknown genomic sequences.

 ## Enzyme Digestion
-The method requires two rounds of enzyme digestion producing sticky ends essential for subsequent ligation.
+The method requires two rounds of enzyme digestion producing **sticky ends** essential for subsequent ligation.

 - **First Restriction Enzyme Digestion**: Utilizes a primary enzyme like DpnII, NlaIII, Csp6I, or MboI, selected based on recognition site distribution near the region of interest.